-A gathering of her brightly painted objects appears to be on the move, ready to roll, leap, or march beyond the confines of the unconventional 355 Pod Space — a 70-foot wall of windows on the edge of Rockville Town Square —curated by VisArts in partnership with Federal Realty Investment Trust.
+A gathering of her brightly painted objects appear to be on the move, ready to roll, leap, or march beyond the confines of the unconventional 355 Pod Space — a 70-foot wall of windows on the edge of Rockville Town Square —curated by VisArts in partnership with Federal Realty Investment Trust.

 The function of the downspout is to funnel rain water from roofs and away from foundations.
 It is a ubiquitous, dutiful utilitarian addition to nearly every home.
 Kim’s downspouts are bent as if ravaged by a hurricane, sprayed with bright auto paint finishes, and sport wheels or boots.
 The downspouts, stripped of their practicality, morph into transitional forms that seem to come to life with quirky intentions and gestures.
 Kim’s The March, turns lengths of metal downspout into a brilliant neon green puddle jumper with pink rubber boots.
 The bright yellow glossy Roaming sprouts bright red funnels and a couple of wheels with a pose that suggests the potential for speed or collapse.
 The artist’s playful subversion of ordinary work-a-day materials into evocative sculptural forms also hints at serious issues.
-Super storms, specie mutation, and resourceful re-purposing come to mind, but Kim keeps the viewer guessing with humorous grace and generous respect for individual imagination.
+Super storms, specie mutation, and resourceful re-purposing come to mind, although Kim keeps the viewer guessing with humorous grace and generous respect for individual imagination.

 About the artist:

 Jean Jinho Kim was born in Seoul, Korea and moved to the United States after graduating from high school.
-Currently, she works in Washington, D.C.
-Kim uses a wide range of materials, from acrylic paint to found objects, to create 2-dimensional paintings and 3-dimensional installations.
-She earned her B.F.A. in painting from West Virginia University in Morgantown and her M.F.A. in studio art at American University in Washington, D.C.
+Currently she works in Washington, D.C.
+Kim uses a wide range of materials from acrylic paint to found objects, to create 2-dimensional paintings and 3-dimensional installations.
+She earned her B.F.A. in painting from West Virginia University in Morgantown, and her M.F.A. in studio art at American University in Washington, D.C.
 She participated in residency programs in Berlin, Germany and Seravezza, Italy.
 Kim has exhibited her work in several solo and numerous group exhibitions in the U.S., Germany, Italy, Hong Kong and South Korea.
 Her work has been reviewed by The Washington Post, The Korean Times, and Korea Daily.

 About the 355 Pod Space: